linsyking/CanvasHelper2/Readme.md

 ## Demo

-You can go to [demo](https://yydbxx.cn/test/canvashelper/) to see the final result.
+You can go to [demo](https://yydbxx.cn/test/canvashelper/) to see the final result (using the sample dashboard).
 That backend is hosted on our server but it didn't allow you to see the secrets.

 ## Requirements